engine3d-dev/engine3d-dev.github.io/mkdocs/getting_started.md

 ## 📥 Getting project repositories from Artifactory

 Add the engine3d-conan repository to your system.
-This repository holds all of the engine3d packages.
+This repository holds all of the TheAtlasEngine packages.

 ```zsh
 conan remote add engine3d-conan https://libhal.jfrog.io/artifactory/api/conan/engine3d-conan